Sakthivel-Selvam-MEAN-Developer/AutoDeployment/deploy/README.md

 docker compose run --rm certbot certonly --manual --preferred-challenges -d 'auth.magnum.wondermove.in,magnum.wondermove.in'
 ```
 1. The above command will generate a certificate for the domain `magnum.wondermove.in` and `auth.magnum.wondermove.in`
-   1. repace the domain with the domain you want to generate the certificate for
+   1. replace the domain with the domain you want to generate the certificate for
 2. once you do this, it will prompt you to update the dns records for the domain. in gandi.
 3. on completetion certificated will be generated in the following location
    1. `./docker/certs/live/<domain-name>/fullchain.pem`
    2. `./docker/certs/live/<domain-name>/privkey.pem`
 4. Copy this to the `./nginx/certs/` folder
+5. Current certs are in our secret vault. under nginx certs folder. copy them to the `./nginx/certs/` folder
-5. Run deploy.sh which will copy the certs to the correct location in the ec2 machine
+6. Run deploy.sh which will copy the certs to the correct location in the ec2 machine